 In their project, Dr. Florence Schubotz (University of Bremen) and Professor Torsten Dittmar (University of Oldenburg) are investigating the role of sponges in the formation, conversion, and degradation of recalcitrant dissolved organic matter (DOM) in the ocean.
 The aim is a proof-of-concept to quantify the contribution DOM make to the ocean, climate, and biodiversity Earth system nexus.

-Profile area: Hearing and brain health
+Focal area: Hearing and Brain Health

 In the nEEGlace project, Professor Martin Bleichner (University of Oldenburg) and Professor Tanja Schultz (University of Bremen) are developing a freely accessible open hardware prototype for an ear EEG system worn on the neck.
 The wearable device reliably measures brain activity as well as relevant contextual information such as human activity and ambient noise.
 This makes transparent and robust EEG measurements possible in a convenient way, even outside of controlled laboratory environments. nEEGlace thus contributes to cognitive and auditory research and supports the development of reliable, human-centered artificial intelligence.

-Profile area: Materials and processes
+Focal area: Materials and Processes

 The team led by Professor Michael Sentef (University of Bremen) and Professor Christian Schneider (University of Oldenburg) is researching how the macroscopic properties of new types of quantum materials can be altered by targeted exposure to light and embedding them in optical cavities.
 In addition, a three-day workshop planned for 2026 will strengthen academic collaboration between the locations of Bremen, Oldenburg, and Würzburg and support the exchange of expertise in the field of quantum materials research.